kaminow/kaminow.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+> **NOTE:** This website is currently a work in progress, and the information presented
+> here may be incomplete or inaccurate.

 I am a 3rd year graduate student working on structure-based machine learning methods for drug discovery.
 My work has largely been done as a part of the [AI-driven Structure-enabled Antiviral Platform (ASAP) AViDD Center](https://asapdiscovery.org/),